The Weeknd leads with six nominations, Jessie Reyez, JP Saxe and Justin Bieber with five

 Twitter: @MusiCounts / Instagram: @musicounts / Facebook: @MusiCounts›

 CARAS acknowledges the financial support of FACTOR, the Government of Canada and of Canada’s Private Radio Broadcasters.

-The Canadian Academy of Recording Arts and Sciences/L’académie canadienne des arts et des sciences de l’enregistrement (CARAS) is a not-for-profit organization created to preserve and enhance the Canadian music industry and to contribute toward higher artistic and industry standards.
-CARAS’ mandate is comprised of four key pillars: Educate through our music education charity MusiCounts programs and initiatives, Develop emerging artists through mentorship and development programs, Celebrate Canadian artists with year-round JUNO Awards showcasing, and Honour music icons through the Canadian Music Hall of Fame.
-For more information on the 49th Annual JUNO Awards or The Canadian Academy of Recording Arts and Sciences (CARAS) please visit www.staging.junoawards.ca
+The Canadian Academy of Recording Arts and Sciences (CARAS) is a not-for-profit organization created to preserve and enhance the Canadian music industry and promote higher artistic and industry standards.
+This year marks the 50th anniversary of the JUNO Awards, a national celebration of Canadian music.
+In honour of this significant milestone, CARAS will launch exciting initiatives in the host city of Toronto, and nationally across our country.
+Each initiative will drive forward CARAS’ four key pillars: Educate through MusiCounts’ charitable programs and community resources, Develop emerging artists through mentorship and development programs, Celebrate Canadian artists with year-round JUNO Awards showcasing, and Honour music industry icons through the Canadian Music Hall of Fame.
+In a time unlike any other, our sound connects and unites us.
+The JUNOS are proud to represent so many Canadian facets of music, performance and recording, distinctly, All Our Sound.
+For more information on the 50th Annual JUNO Awards or The Canadian Academy of Recording Arts and Sciences (CARAS) please visit www.staging.junoawards.ca.

 For interview requests, image requests or additional information, please contact: